Skip to main content

 Facilities requesting chloride variances must demonstrate that they are achieving the “highest attainable condition,” which prevents worsening pollution while a path to chloride reduction is identified and followed.
 The MPCA has determined the highest attainable condition of the receiving water is most appropriately achieved through combining (1) a facility-specific interim effluent limit, (2) a facility-specific chloride action tree, to be submitted with the variance application, which identifies actions to be taken immediately upon permit issuance, and (3) a permittee-created chloride Investigation and minimization plan, per 40 CFR 131.14(b)(1)(iii).
 The plan is due within 180 days of permit reissuance.

 Public meetings are required for water quality standard variances.
-An online public meeting is planned for May 21, 2024, for the Tri-City Wastewater Treatment Systems Board's variance request.
+An online public meeting for the Chisago Lakes Joint Sewage Treatment Commission Facility's variance request took place Dec.
+10, 2024.

 • Pollutant (or restriction) for which variance is proposed: Chloride